jeffnguyener/ochiba-studio/NOTES.md

 -Stripe checkout for Shopping cart
 -Displaying current user info in profile to edit -Updating DB when updating user profile
--Adding deleting user from user console
+-Adding deleting user from user console OR deleting profile avatar